-Market Square is the centre of the Old Town which until the coming of the railway in 1858 comprised a single street.
+Market Square is the centre of the Old Town which, until the coming of the railway in 1858, comprised a single street (down the side of market square).
 It has been re-laid out, twice, in it’s history.

 The Market Charter, to hold a market every Tuesday (later changed to Thursday) was granted to Bishop Gandalf (the Bishops were the Lords of the Manor) by King John in 1205.